 A PlayStreet for Schools is simply a PlayStreet hosted by a school.
-PlayStreets are short road closures that enable children to play in the street more safely and bring adults together too.
+PlayStreets are regular, short road closures that enable children to play in the street more safely, bringing adults and the local community together too.
 They are organised by volunteer residents living in the street, or in the case of schools, parents and/or staff.
-Consultations with the residents are carried out, and in the case of majority agreement, Ealing Council raises a Traffic Management Order to close the road during set times.
+The organisers carry out consultations with the residents, and where there is a majority agreement, Ealing Council raises a Traffic Management Order to close the road during set times (costs £1500).
 Requesting a PlayStreet is completely free.

-In Ealing, sessions can run for up to three hours.
+In Ealing, sessions can run in the afternoon, for up to three hours.
 You can hold them monthly during school term times, or less frequently, such as half termly or termly.
 Some PlayStreets operate all year round; it's up to your school and the local residents to decide.